UFHCC-BCBSR/app-project-tracking/README.md

 git pull origin main
 ```

+2. Make changes if needed following steps above.

-2. Redeploy the app to ShinyApps.io from your R session:
+3. Redeploy the app to ShinyApps.io from your R session:

 ```r
 library(rsconnect)